markfong808/Teaching-Tool/backend/README.md

-# Backend API for TechPrep
+# Backend API for Canvas Meeting Scheduler

-This is the backend API for the TechPrep platform, which includes various blueprints for handling different aspects of the application, such as user management, appointment scheduling, and more.
+This is the backend API for the Canvas Meeting Scheduler platform, which includes various blueprints for handling different aspects of the application, such as user management, appointment scheduling, and more.

 ## Prerequisites